Ferns, Folklore, and Fiddleheads

 Long ago, people couldn’t explain how ferns reproduced since they lack flowers or seeds.
-(Today we know that ferns reproduce from spores.)
+Fern seeds were thought to make one invisible!

 It was this mystery of the non-flowering fern that led to folklore about mystical flowers as seeds.